SEKOIA-IO/documentation/_shared_content/intelligence_center/integrations/splunk.md

 !!! note
      Prerequisites: Logs have to be collected in Splunk

  1. Setup a lookup table - A typical query would be `index=* sourcetype=<YOUR_SOURCETYPE>`

-!!! note
 When installing Sekoia CTI integration, a message will be displayed requesting to configure the lookup table.

  2. Sightings will be displayed on this section of the Sekoia integration
 ![Sekoia.io App for Splunk](/assets/intelligence_center/splunk.png){: style="width: 100%; max-width: 100%"}

 Please refer to [our documentation to search IOCs in Intelligence page](https://docs.sekoia.io/cti/features/consume/intelligence/#search-for-objects) for more information